Trump Makes Bipartisan Pitch In First State Of The Union, But Also Plays To Base

 Trump's first year has been marked by record low approval ratings, and a majority of Americans said in a recent NPR/PBS NewsHour/Marist poll that Trump has done more to divide the country than to unite it.

-Trump didn't mention at all the albatross that's hung over nearly his entire presidency — the ongoing special counsel investigation into whether or not his campaign colluded with Russia during the 2016 election.
-And Trump only mentioned Russia — who he's been accused of being too cozy with — once in the entire speech.
+Trump didn't mention at all the albatross that has hung over nearly his entire presidency — the ongoing special counsel investigation into whether his campaign colluded with Russia during the 2016 election.
+And Trump only mentioned Russia — which he has been accused of being too cozy with — once in the entire speech.

 "As we rebuild America's strength and confidence at home, we are also restoring our strength and standing abroad," Trump said.
 "Around the world, we race rogue regimes, terrorist groups, and rivals like China and Russia that challenge our interests, our economy, and our values," he said.